Craftplacer/craftplacer.github.io/src/_posts/2022/05/2022-05-26-misskey-api-is-a-trainwreck.md

   // ...
   ```

+This poor documentation ends up in me sending requests over the official frontend and peeking with my browser's developer tools.
+This is also how Kaiteki uses the private `sign-in` endpoint which has been [explicitly removed](https://github.com/misskey-dev/misskey/tree/develop/packages/backend/src/server/api/private) from the documentation.

 ## Will something ever change?

 While I despise Misskey's userbase, I still try to be fair about it.
 But the API is, like mentioned above, objectively bad.
 I am not the single one sharing that opinion, with a1batross (former developer of Husky) saying "at this point it's Misskey \[that\] must be patched to support your client".

+It's as if Syuilo actively doesn't cares about third-party applications, like Kaiteki.

 It's easy to complain while doing nothing.
 But at the same time, I don't have 100 copies of myself to contribute to every piece of software I don't like to fix it up to the way I like it (taking Linux software as an example).
 Except creating an easily forgotten issue on their repository that can be easily dismissed, I don't think there is much hope.